44 Tips & Things To Know Before Visiting Turkey

 While this is not something that happens everywhere, you may find that you are given local drinks rather than international imports in some tourist resorts.
 In some cases, this can be of lower quality and, in some cases, may even be fake.
 The best advice is to drink bottled or draft beer and never leave your drink unattended.
 This is the same advice you’d received anywhere else in the world.

 If you’re keen to drink spirits, such as vodka, make sure you ask if the vodka is a particular brand and, if possible, ask to see the bottle.
-You should still heed warnings with this, however, as you may find yourself with a rather dodgy stomach the next day otherwise, at the very least.
+You should still heed warnings about this, however, as you may find yourself with a rather dodgy stomach the next day; otherwise, at the very least,

 33. Don’t Let Taxi Drivers Take You On The “Scenic” Route